apache/mynewt-site/docs/os/tutorials/nRF52.md

 Learn how to use packages from a default application repository of Mynewt to build your first *Hello World* application (Blinky) on a target board.
 Once built using the *newt* tool, this application will blink the LED lights on the target board.

-Create a project with a simple app that blinks an LED on the nRF52 board from Nordic Semiconductors.
+Create a project with a simple application that blinks an LED on the nRF52 board from Nordic Semiconductors.
 Download the application to the target and watch it blink!

 Note that there are several versions of the nRF52 in the market.
 The boards tested with this tutorial are listed under "Prerequisites".